xRastele/HackTheRoot/README.md

 # HackTheRoot
-A web application designed for learning cybersecurity through basic Capture The Flag (CTF) challenges
+A web application designed for learning cybersecurity through basic Capture The Flag (CTF) challenges.

+This project was undertaken as a part of the coursework for fulfilling the requirements of a university subject.

 ## Prerequisites